Replace Car Keys

 Rekeying is the process of adjusting the tumbler settings inside a car's lock and replacing the lock pins.
 By doing this, only a new set of keys designed to work with this modified lock will open your vehicle; and your old keys will no longer work.

 Just as there is a wide variety of cars and trucks, there are also loads of different keys.
-Input your car’s make and year here to ensure that A-1 Locksmith can replace your car keys often with the same key your dealership would use.
+Input your car's make and year here to ensure that Action Lock Doc can replace your car keys often with the same key your dealership would use.

 Reasons To Rekey A Car: